 This town owes its surname to its whitewashed buildings aligned along narrow alleys climbing the local hill.
 From a distance, it looks like an Arab town and its skyline is really picturesque.
 You can have a walk in the city center and discover many small craft shops or places selling typical products or local food.
 Don’t forget to climb to the top of the hill to visit the Cathedral.

 8. Admire Lecce’s Cathedral at night

 This beautiful baroque church gives its best at night, thanks to the evocative lighting creating a magical atmosphere in the whole square.
-Have also a walk through the surrounding alleys, where you can stop in several pubs and bars and enjoy local nightlife.
+Have also a walk through the surrounding alleyways, where you can stop in several pubs and bars and enjoy the local nightlife.